Poetry Paper

 • Review the PowerPoint "How to Write about a Poem" posted in D2L under "Content."

-• Having read and annotated the poem, focus on a specific theme in it and explore it in 500-600 words (5 ¶s in a mature font).
+• Having read and annotated the poem, focus on a specific theme in it and explore it in mandatory 500-600 words (5 ¶s in a mature font).

 • Choose three words of phrases from the poem that represent the specific theme, one per argument paragraph.